uh-class-critics/uh-class-critics.github.io/index.md

 <img src="images/signup.jpg"/>

+### Sign In Page

 Returning users can log in here and keep using our features!

-### Sign In Page

 <img src="images/login.jpg"/>

 ### Team

-This page displays the developers who have worked on the project.
+This page displays the informations of developers who have worked on the project.

 <img src="images/team.jpg"/>